-Eesha enjoys writing about culture, celebration, cooking, and tradition.
+Eesha enjoys writing about Indian culture, cooking, celebrations, and traditions.

 Vidyarambham (as it's known in South India) or Vidyarambh (as it's known in North India) is one of many customs and rites practiced in Hinduism.
 Vidya means "knowledge," and arambham means "to start."
 Basically, Vidyarambham means the initiation of knowledge.